Divorce is a hard learning curve.

 Lesson 4: Pay attention to early things that don’t feel right.

 There some initial miscommunication that later turned into huge problems.
-But during the early days of my courtship, I was unaware that she not only had a boyfriend, but that she was living with him.
+But during the early days of my courtship, I was unaware that she not only had a boyfriend but that she was living with him.
 I think this secrecy on her part hurt us later on when other issues began to arise.
 Again, I fell passionately in love with her before any “issues” came to light.
 And when they did, when she told me about the other guy, we broke off the lunches.
 But I should’ve run for the hills.
 After a month or so she called me up and said she was done.
 I think my loneliness and the magnetism caused me to jump right back in.

 Lesson 5: Kids change everything.

 Aside from forging a new level of commitment, kids change the chemistry of the relationship as well.
 Overnight there are 200% more things to do.
 Chores become an issue.
 Exhaustion becomes an issue.
 And as you both slip into the overwhelm of raising kids some deeper level of personality comes out.
-In an overwhelming situation you’re either a happy camper making due or an unhappy camper complaining the whole way.
+In an overwhelming situation, you’re either a happy camper making due or an unhappy camper complaining the whole way.
 I was generally happy.

 Lesson 6: Trust is the foundation of a relationship.

 There seemed to be a lot of trust issues in the last half of our marriage.
 It seemed that I was always in the process of doing something wrong, or covering up something else I had done wrong.
 In fact, I’m not sure I was doing things wrong, but the unhappy camper was certain that their unhappiness was due to me.
-I don’t think another person is responsible anyone’s happiness.
+I don’t think another person is responsible for anyone’s happiness.
 And even therapy didn’t sort this one out.
 When the trust was broken the repair was difficult and ultimately failed.

 Lesson 7: Intimacy does reflect a lot about a relationship.